 In addition to these Apostolic communions with Orthodox or Catholic roots, intercommunion was also established with a number of churches with their origin in Anglicanism and Nonconformism, including the Catholic Apostolic Church (“Irvingites”) (through subdeacon Norman Priddle at the Central Church, Gordon Square, London, UK), the Methodist Episcopal Church (through Bishop Odd Hagen), the Original Unitarian Church (as founded in 1568 by Bishop Ferenc Dávid) (through Bishops Joseph Ferencz and Lajos Kovács), and the Iglesia Filipina Independiente (through Obispo Maximo Macario Ga).
 The Apostolic Episcopal Church also established the Caribbean Episcopal Church of the British Isles in 1986.
 In 1992, with the permission of the Bishop of London, the Revd.
 Dr. Paul Faunch, a priest in the Church of England, was admitted to an Honorary Canonry in the Apostolic Episcopal Church.

 In consequence of this return to its core values, the AEC became a member of the International Confederation of Traditionalist Anglican/Episcopalian Churches (headquartered in Atlanta, Georgia, under the leadership of the late Archbishop Frank H. Benning).
-Archbishop Spataro also became an active member of the Queens (New York) Federation of Churches which in turn affiliates to the US National Council of Churches and thus the World Council of Churches.
+The AEC was also represented on the Queens (New York) Federation of Churches which in turn affiliated to the US National Council of Churches and thus the World Council of Churches.

-During Archbishop Spataro’s Primacy, the AEC incorporated The Anglican Church, Inc., under Archbishop Wayne Ellis (having been in intercommunion with that church since 1992), and entered into agreements of full communion with the Iglesia Católica Anglicana del Ecuador, the Anglican Independent Communion (Original Province), the Byelorussian Orthodox National Church in Exile, the Ethiopian Orthodox Archdiocese of North and South America, and the Uniate Western Catholic Church (an inner communion of the Order of Corporate Reunion).
-In 1996, Archbishop Spataro was the co-founder of the Association of Independent Evangelical Lutheran Churches and from 2000-02 was Bishop Visitor of St. Peter & St. Paul Independent Evangelical Lutheran Church, New York.
+During the early years of the century, the AEC successively incorporated The Anglican Church, Inc., (having been in intercommunion with that church since 1992), and entered into agreements of full communion with the Iglesia Católica Anglicana del Ecuador, the Anglican Independent Communion (Original Province), the Byelorussian Orthodox National Church in Exile, the Ethiopian Orthodox Archdiocese of North and South America, and the Uniate Western Catholic Church (an inner communion of the Order of Corporate Reunion).
+In 1996, Archbishop Spataro was the co-founder of the Association of Independent Evangelical Lutheran Churches and from 2000-02, as AEC Primate, he was Bishop Visitor of St. Peter & St. Paul Independent Evangelical Lutheran Church, New York.
 In 2010 the AEC chartered the Ecclesia Apostolica Divinorum Mysteriorum (Church of the Divine Mysteries).